International Towers hosted the mali dharngurr photographic exhibition

-The visual narrative, which showcases the real-life achievements, experiences and challenges of grandmothers, mothers, wives, daughters and sisters in rural, remote and urban communities; will feature in the ground foyers of International Towers, Tower Two and Tower Three at Barangaroo.
+The visual narrative, which showcases the real-life achievements, experiences and challenges of grandmothers, mothers, wives, daughters and sisters in rural, remote and urban communities; was featured in the ground foyers of International Towers, Tower Two and Tower Three at Barangaroo.

-Open to both tenant partners and the public, the work will run through NAIDOC Week in Tower Three before expanding across to include Tower Two the following week.
-The exhibition will run until 18 August 2018.
+Open to both tenant partners and the public, the work ran through NAIDOC Week in Tower Three before expanding across to include Tower Two the following week.
+The exhibition ran until 18 August 2018.

 Prof Quilliam is a photographer, artist, film-maker, writer, and cultural adviser with 30 years’ experience working in these communities.
 He has been the official photographer for NAIDOC for 15 years, and was awarded the National NAIDOC Artist of the Year.

 International Towers’ Head of Marketing & Stakeholder Engagement, Jodie Taylor, said the exhibition continued International Towers’ commitment to curating diverse, cultural events for the community, tenant partners and their people.

 “We have transformed our foyer areas at International Towers into a performance and gallery space, celebrating the arts, and offering community cross-pollination and continuous learning opportunities for tenants and visitors,” she said.

 Recent events in the lobbies of International Towers, Tower Two and Tower Three, have included a final rehearsal by the St Andrew's Cathedral School choir in April 2018, before they travelled overseas to perform for the Royal Family at Westminster Abbey, representing Australia at the Anzac Day Service.

 In September 2017, Swedish photographer Mr Johan Bävman bought his award-winning photography exhibition to International Towers.
 Mr Bävman created the book and exhibition Swedish Dads to chronicle the experiences of Swedish dads who “choose to stay at home with their child for at least six months”.